HashimTheArab/FBI-Bot/README.md

    - [x] Avatar
      - Works with ID and mentions
      - Works with users not in the server (ID)
+   - [ ] Whois
+     - Fetches information about a user
+     - Works with ID, mention, and users not in the server
+ - Server Commands
+   - [ ] Serverinfo
+     - Displays information about the current server
  - Bot Commands
    - [x] Ping
      - Displays both API and regular latency